Local implementations of non-local quantum gates in linear entangled channel

-Here, Alice shares entanglement with another control party, Bob.
-And Bob shares entanglement with the target party, Charlie.
-Thus there is no direct entanglement between Alice and Charlie, which makes a series entanglement connection.
+Here Alice shares entanglement with another control party and Bob shares entanglement with the target party, which makes a linear entanglement connection (shown in Fig. 1).
+The combined state of all the qubits possessed by Alice, Bob and Charlie is given by,